Mission : Sunset Lisbon

-Our top tip is drive southwest from Lisbon’s centre, heading to the ferry terminal, which is an ideal (and totally free!) place to open a bottle of wine, watch a beautiful sunset and spend a cosy night in your campervan right in the heart of Lisbon.
+Whether your trip is a rushed visit or a more relaxed break, a Lisbon sunset session in Belém is a must.
+Drive southwest from Lisbon’s centre, heading to the ferry terminal, which is an ideal (and totally free!) place to open a bottle of wine, watch a beautiful sunset and spend a cosy night in your campervan right in the heart of Lisbon.
 There aren't many free parking spots in Lisbon.
 You're welcome.

-So, after a fantastic sunset and a restful night’s sleep, what about breakfast?
+After a fantastic sunset and a restful night’s sleep, it's time for breakfast.
 You could rustle something up in your van’s fully-equipped kitchen, or you could head to the Pasteis de Belém for a coffee and one of their famous pastries, made fresh each day to their secret recipe.

-- Museu Nacional dos Coches – found close to your camp spot is Portugal’s National Coach Museum, home to one of the finest collections of historical carriages in the world.
+- Museu Nacional dos Coches – Portugal’s National Coach Museum, home to one of the finest collections of historical carriages in the world.

-- MAAT – The Museum of Art, Architecture, and Technology stands testament to Lisbon’s dedication to the advancement of culture, regularly hosting prestigious national and international exhibitions.
+- MAAT – The Museum of Art, Architecture, and Technology – regularly hosting prestigious national and international exhibitions.

-If you like a little nightlife to accompany sunset, we recommend driving your campervan to the Alcântara waterfront.
+If you like a little nightlife to accompany mission: Sunset Lisbon, we recommend driving your campervan to the Alcântara waterfront.
 This once thriving port on the Tagus River is now a busy hub of trendy bars, waterside restaurants and clubs.

 Housed in the converted warehouses of Santo Amaro Docks, near Lisbon’s iconic 25 de Abril Bridge, this location is equally suited for afternoon coffee by the river or dinner and drinks to get your night started.